Git-K3rnel/VulnHub/HACKLAB-VULNIX/README.md

 /home/vulnix    *(rw,root_squash)
 ```

-nfs has these two options :
+NFS has these two options :

 - root_squash : which does not allow the root use on the client to create file with root permissions (differentiates local root account with user root account)
 - no_root_squash : which allows root user on the client to create any file or binary with root permissions

 so we can simply change the line to `no_root_squash` and then restart the machine physically, this is the only option.

-so after booting up again we mount the `/home/vulnix` directory again but this time with our own root user :
+after booting up again we mount the `/home/vulnix` directory again but this time with our own root user :

 ```bash
 root@kali: mount 192.168.127.134:/home/vulnix /mnt/vulnix
 root@kali: cd /mnt/vulnix
 ```

-now we can put our own bash binary in to this shared folder and set SUID on it in order to run it on the victim machine :
+now we can put our own bash binary into this shared folder and set SUID on it in order to run it on the victim machine :

 ```bash
 root@kali(/mnt/vulnix): cp /bin/bash .